The birds of the ‘Twelve Days of Christmas’ song

 0

-In addition to numerous energetic people in the song — pipers piping, lords-a-leaping, ladies dancing and maids-a-milking — there are seven birds.
-Have you ever wondered what species the songwriter(s) had in mind?
-Historians who’ve made a study of this agree on most or all of the following birds.
+In addition to numerous energetic people in the song—pipers piping, lords-a-leaping, ladies dancing, and maids-a-milking—there are seven birds.
+Have you ever wondered what birds the songwriter(s) had in mind?
+Those who’ve made a study of this agree on most or all of the following birds.
 Bet you’ll find yourself humming along as you read!

 On the first day of Christmas, my true love gave to me: